gabboman/wafrn/README.md

 You're ready!

+> [!WARNING]
-Remember, remove the admin password from the environment.ts in the backend package!
+> Remember, remove the admin password from the environment.ts in the backend package!

 ## Update wafrn